cacheflowe/haxademic/README.md

 # Haxademic

 Haxademic is my personal Processing-based creative coding toolkit, built to run in Eclipse with Java and the latest version of [Processing](http://processing.org/).
-It's a starting point for interactive visuals, rendering and desktop/installation apps.
-It requires several essential Java/Processing libraries and wraps them up to play nicely with each other.
+It's a starting point for interactive visuals, installations, rendering and writing Processing "sketches" in a more robust environment.
+It loads a bunch of useful Java/Processing libraries and contains a ton of other useful tools that I've written.

 ## State of affairs

-While the code has been open-sourced, I don't plan on making it easy/viable for others to use.
+While the code has been open-sourced, I don't plan on making it easy/viable for others to use - I don't have the time or desire to support it.
 This repository is more about sharing the interesting code within, and I fully endorse borrowing it however you see fit.

 ## Notable code